Dear Daddys

 To some, it was as if my potential evaporated because I chose stillness and care.
 And the worst part?
 I started to believe them.

-Recently, still on sabbatical, I shared some joyful news with people I considered close.
+Recently, still on break, I shared some joyful news with people I considered close.
 I had expected warmth, maybe even celebration, but instead, I was met with passive concern and subtle disapproval.
 It stung.
 One person openly questioned my decision-making.
 Another said little, but their energy said enough.

 That moment forced me to ask: